|Time:||No regular meeting time|

 The weekly report should be between a half a page and a page and should contain:

-At the end of the semester (no later than the last day of final exams), you should submit a final report (approximately 5 pages) describing your internship activities.
+Once you have completed 180 hours of internship work, you have completed the minimum required internship hours.
+At that time or at any time up to the end of the semester (no later than the last day of final exams), you should submit a final report (minimum of 5 pages) describing your internship activities.
 The filename of

 the report should follow the same conventions as your weekly report, except that the semester and "-FinalReport" should replace the